openedx/edx-documentation/en_us/data/source/internal_data_formats/discussion_data.rst

 either a response to a ``CommentThread`` (such as an answer to the question), or a reply to another ``Comment`` (a comment about somebody's answer).

-**History**: It used to be the case that ``Comment`` replies could nest much more deeply, but this was later capped at just these three levels (post, response, comment) much in the way that StackOverflow does.
+**History**: In earlier versions of the edX platform, ``Comment`` replies could nest much more deeply.
+However, edX later restricted participation to three levels (post, response, comment), similar to the practice on StackOverflow.

 --------------------
 visible